Hamad Town: History

 Hamad Town was set up in 1984 as a 'housing town' where the government built council houses for those who could not afford the ever increasing house prices in other parts of the country.
 In 1990 the government opened the door of Bahrain to the Kuwaiti people who were suffering from the effects of the Gulf War with Iraq.
 It provided free houses and schools in Hamad Town allowed them to use the town's facilities.
 The Kuwaitis returned home in early 1991 at the end of the war.
 In 2001 the government gave the council houses to the people of Hamad town for free.

 Geography

 Hamad Town is 18 km from the capital Manama and 19 km from the airport.
 It is close to the Sakhir area, which contains the huge Formula One motor racing circuit (Bahrain International Circuit), which is the biggest circuit in the Middle East.

 Hamad Town is famous for its 22 roundabouts.
 Residential addresses are based on the number of the nearest roundabout.
 By 2005 the population of the town was 52718.
 It has now supplanted Isa Town in regard to population-density ranking.

 Law and government

-Hamad Town is part of the North Governorate, one of five governorates of Bahrain.
+Hamad Town is part of the North Governorate, one of four governorates of Bahrain.
 However, governorates are forbidden from passing their own laws and must abide by all national laws of the Kingdom of Bahrain.